kcl-lang/kcl-lang.io/blog/2022-12-06-kcl-0.4.4-release-blog/index.md

 ### Formatting Error of Interpolated Three Quote String

 In previous KCL versions, formatting the following code would incorrectly convert the three quotation marks with string interpolation into single quotation marks and cause compilation errors.
-In version 0.4.4, we fixed the issue.
+In version 0.4.4, we have fixed the issue.

 ```python
 # Before KCL v0.4.4, variable "bar" will be formatted as: